zalohcin/eyes.sdk.javascript1/packages/eyes-testcafe/README.md

 It's possible to aggregate tests that are run in different processes, or in different Eyes instances, under the same batch.
 This is done by providing the same batch ID to these tests.

+For instructions, see the [Organize tests in batches](#organize-tests-in-batches) section below.

 _For more information, visit our documentation page: https://applitools.com/docs/topics/working-with-test-batches/working-with-test-batches-in-overview.html_